Attempts to control judiciary have always been made in democracies, says former SC judge Chelameswar

 The collegium system came into existence in India to check government interference, he said at a lecture in Chennai on Thursday.

 Former Supreme Court judge Jasti Chelameswar has said there have always been attempts in democracies to regulate or control the judiciary, PTI reported on Thursday.
-He said that the collegium system came into existence in India to check government interference.
+He said in India the collegium system, which appointments judges in the higher judiciary, came into existence to check government interference.

 In January 2018, Chelameswar had held a press conference along with Justices Madan B Lokur, current Chief Justice of India Ranjan Gogoi, and Kurien Joseph, alleging that “democracy is in danger”.
 They accused Dipak Misra, the chief justice at the time, of violating conventions and allowing the executive to interfere in the court’s affairs.